 During the fourth quarter of fiscal 2017, we adopted Accounting Standards Update (ASU) 2016-09 requiring the recognition of excess tax benefits as a component of income tax expense which were historically recognized in equity.
-As required, our first quarter of fiscal 2017 results have been recast to include \$0.4 million of tax benefit.
-In addition, the ASU requires a prospective update to the treasury method of calculating weighted average diluted shares outstanding resulting in the inclusion of additional shares in our first quarter of fiscal 2017 diluted EPS calculation.
+As required, the fiscal results for the three and six months ended December 31, 2016 have been recast to include a tax benefit of \$0.2 million and \$0.6 million, respectively.
+In addition, the ASU requires a prospective update to the treasury method of calculating weighted average diluted shares outstanding resulting in the inclusion of additional shares in our diluted EPS calculation for the three and six months ended December 31, 2016.